 Later archaeological finds suggest that thriving communities developed as trade routes grew.
+The Channel Islands were part of the Celtic world.
 Objects found in the grave of an Iron Age Warrior for example, bear witness to their success.
 There is evidence of a Roman settlement in St Peter Port and remains of a Roman ship (nicknamed 'Asterix') were found in Guernsey's harbour in 1982.
 Business around the harbour flourished as trade routes within the Roman Empire expanded.
 Islanders in St Peter Port spoke Latin, worshipped Roman gods and generally made the most of the opportunities with waterfront warehouses and smelting works; even producing counterfeit coins (a coin mould is on display in the Maritime Museum).

 After the end of the Roman Empire and the Frankish take over of Gaul, the Island established closer links with Brittany.
 Christianity was probably introduced to the Island in about 400 AD but it was not until around 525 AD that St. Sampson arrived to establish a more secure footing for the church.

 In 933 The Channel Islands came within the direction of Dukes of Normandy and by 1028 Guernsey had been divided into two large fiefs held by two Norman Seigneurs.
 The invasion of England by Duke William of Normandy in 1066 brought Guernsey closer England though its laws and language continued to follow that of the Normans or Northmen.
 Guernsey became part of a realm that eventually stretched from the North of England to South Western France.
 By this time Benedictine monks had set up a priory in the Vale, and later on Lihou Island and the consecration of a number of churches during the 12th century established the 10 parishes of the Island.
 Click here for more on medieval times in Guernsey.